2013 8 May

 On April 27th, I returned from a week-long trip to Berlin, and I’m still kinda shell-shocked.
 Over that week, I spent hours every day being interviewed by all sorts of people: Europe’s biggest newspaper, for example.
 The German edition of Andy Warhol’s magazine, Interview.
 Four different German television stations.
 (Seriously.
 Four.)

 This is all because my first self-published book, Confessions of a Pickup Artist Chaser, has been acquired by a “real” German publisher.
 The German translation of Confessions will soon be available in many German-language stores.

 Perhaps oddly, this is my first deal with a traditional publisher.
 I started out as an obscure subculture blogger/activist, and then people started calling me an expert, and then I started selling articles and getting speaking engagements, but all my books have been 100% self-published and self-promoted until now.
-I certainly did not expect my self-published book to captivate the German media.
+I used the constellation of platforms that we now call “social media” to aggressively promote my ideas, but I certainly did not expect my self-published book to captivate Germany.
 I don’t even speak German!

 I am handling such complicated feelings.
 It is taking me forever to write this.
 But my first TV interview just aired — the channel is Taff on Pro7, and the German translation of my words has occasioned much discussion on my Facebook wall.
 Unfortunately the interview cannot be viewed from the USA, but there was also a recent article in a well-respected German newspaper, Zeit.
 (I hear that Zeit is analogous to the Sunday Times.)

 There’s been other coverage too, plus a lot more on the way.
 So I guess now is the time to put this out into the world.

 * * *

 Where to begin?